nithish-0706/Flipkart-Analysis-Dashboard/README.md

 ## 🎯 Business Questions This Model Answers

-- 📈 What are the monthly / quarterly / yearly sales & profit trends?
+- 📈 What are the monthly/ yearly sales & profit trends?
 - 🏆 Which product categories and brands drive the most revenue and profit?
 - 👥 Who are the top customers by spend, segment, or city/zone?
 - 💳 Which payment mode is most preferred, and does it affect order value?